-Unlike a slot machine, video poker lets you make some game play choices meaning you actually have some control over the outcome of the hands you play.
+In some of the best online casinos you might have come across video poker.
+Unlike a slot machine, video poker lets you make your own game-play choices.
+That means you actually have some control over the outcome of the hands you play.

-Although there are different variants and game modes, all video poker games function under the same set of basic principles:
+Although there are different variants of video poker and game variations you can choose from, all video poker games operate under a similar set of rules:

 - Standard "table" poker hands are used*